 Orthopaedic Surgery – Academic Hand and Wrist Surgeon

-The Department of Surgery (www.surgery.queensu.ca) at Queen’s University is seeking an Academic Orthopaedic Surgeon who has Fellowship training in hand and wrist surgery for a geographically full-time position.
+The Department of Surgery (www.surgery.queensu.ca) at Queen’s University is seeking an Academic Orthopaedic Surgeon who has Fellowship training in hand and wrist surgery for a Geographically Full-Time position.
 The preferred candidate will be an established academic surgeon at the rank of Associate Professor or higher, and must have an excellent record of success working in a multi-disciplinary clinical environment.
-They must also demonstrate the strong potential for outstanding educational contributions and exhibit significant academic and scholarly research.
+Additional fellowship subspecialty training will strengthen the candidate’s application but is not mandatory.
+They must also demonstrate the strong potential for outstanding educational contributions and exhibit proven excellence in scholarly research.

 Qualified applicants will hold an MD degree (or equivalent), have completed postgraduate / fellowship qualifications prior to appointment, and have or be eligible for licensure with the College of Physicians and Surgeons of Ontario and certification from the Royal College of Physicians and Surgeons of Canada.
-Preference will be given to candidates with an advanced degree.
+Preference will be given to candidates with an advanced degree i.e. MSc, PhD.

 Queen’s University is recognized nationally for the quality of its undergraduate and graduate programs, which attracts outstanding students.
 Queen’s University is an integral part of the vibrant Kingston community in the heart of the Thousand Islands region of southeastern Ontario.
 It has a community spirit and amenities unmatched by any other Canadian university.
 The University and the region offer an outstanding academic and community environment (www.queensu.ca).